geraldzakwan/iykra-sentiment-analysis/README.md

 - Your task is to modify the `train.py` and/or `preprocess.py` and train your own model.

-- Search for "# NOTE" in both files where I put the part of the code you can modify (but feel free to modify other parts too!).
+- Search for `"# NOTE"` in both files where I put the part of the code I suggest you to modify (but feel free to modify other parts too!).

 - The goal is to reduce the total inference time without losing too much performance.
 Say you can reduce the inference time by 20% with only losing 2% accuracy.
 That's respectable.